starship/starship/README.md

 1. Install the **starship** binary:

 #### Install Latest Version

-   ##### From prebuilt binary, with Shell:
+##### From prebuilt binary, with Shell

    ```sh
    sh -c "$(curl -fsSL https://starship.rs/install.sh)"
    ```

    To update the Starship itself, rerun the above script.
 It will replace the current version without touching Starship's configuration.

    **Note** - The defaults of the install script can be overridden see the built-in help.